West Tulsa, Tulsa: Layout

-West Tulsa is also home to The Oaks Country Club, one of Tulsa's three major country clubs, Inverness Village, a large retirement community, and Camp Loughridge, a Christian Summer Camp operates on 186 acres of land in West Tulsa.
-Goodwill Industries is also located in this area as well as several companies supporting Tulsa's transportation industry adjacent to the BNSF Railway 'Cherokee' railyard.
+West Tulsa is also home to the Oaks Country Club, one of Tulsa's three major country clubs; Inverness Village, a large retirement community; and Camp Loughridge, a Christian Summer Camp operated on 186 acres of land in West Tulsa.
+Goodwill Industries is located in this area, as well as several companies supporting Tulsa's transportation industry adjacent to the BNSF Railway "Cherokee" railyard.

-West Tulsa Free Will Baptist Church has been serving the area since 1946.The Chirch offers H2O Teen Ministries for 6th through 12th Grades, and CityKids Ministries for pre-kindergarten through 5th Grades.
+West Tulsa Free Will Baptist Church has been serving the area since 1946.
+The church offers H2O Teen Ministries for 6th through 12th grades, and CityKids Ministries for pre-kindergarten through 5th grades.
 Located at the corner of Nogales Avenue and West 23rd Place, West Tulsa Free Will Baptist Church also provides Upward Sports programs for the community.
-The Church is associated with the National Association of Free Will Baptists in Nashville, Tennessee, and Randall University of Moore, Oklahoma.
+The church is associated with the National Association of Free Will Baptists in Nashville, Tennessee, and Randall University of Moore, Oklahoma.

 Two oil refineries operate in West Tulsa.
 Sunoco's Tulsa refinery opened in 1913, and is located adjacent to I-244 at the Arkansas River.
 A sale of this refinery to Holly Corp. of Dallas, Texas was announced, with a planned closing date of June 1, 2009.
 The Sinclair Refinery (built in 1910 by Texaco) is located on Southwest Boulevard.
 Holly Corporation of Dallas, Texas bought both the former Texaco refinery and the Sunoco refineries in 2009 and announced that it would operate both as a single refinery.